 a potted plant with purple flowers in front of a blue door

-Canada student visas
+Canada student visa

 Foreign nationals are required to obtain a study permit for engaging in academic, professional, vocational or other education or training that is more than 6 months in duration at a designated learning institution (DLI) in Canada.